Did You Know?

 The Neelsville Presbyerian Church on Rt.
 355 and the Darnestown Presbyerian Church on Rt.
 28 were served by the same minister, who had a very circuitous route to travel between his parishes.
 In the early 1840s, members of the two churches, along with local farmers, constructed a road to connect Neelsville and Darnestown — now called Germantown Road (Rt.
 118) and Liberty Mill Road.
 Where this road crossed Clopper Road Prussian and Austrian tradesmen, many recent immigrants, set up shops to serve the local farmers, mainly of English descent.

 The word “German” was coined by Julius Caesar as “Germania” to refer to all of the people east of the Rhine.
 In the 10th century “German” territories made up the central part of the Holy Roman Empire.
 Germany did not officially form as a nation until 1871.
-So, the calling of this crossroads Germantown meant that thes were immigrants from central europe sharing a gutteral sounding language.
+So, the calling of this crossroads “Germantown” meant that these were immigrants from central Europe sharing a gutteral-sounding language.